KnowClick/safe-js/README.md

 Datastar-expressions is a noble attempt at implementing these snippets with Clojure's syntax, but my measurements have shown that there's a lot of overhead from translating those snippets to strings.

-This library requires us to write javascript in strings, which we all agree is repulsive, but do so safely and with little overhead.
+This library requires us to write javascript in strings, which we all agree is repulsive, but to do so safely and with little overhead.

 ## API